Al-ʽAhd (Morocco)

 The Al-Ahd Party (حزب العهد; lit.
 'Covenant Party') was a political party in Morocco.

 History and profile

 Al Ahd party was established in March 2002.
 The founder was Nayib Al Uazzani.

-At the last legislative elections, 27 September 2002, the party won 5 out of 325 seats.
-In the parliamentary election, held on 7 September 2007, the party won together with the National Democratic Party 14 out of 325 seats.
+At the legislative elections held on 27 September 2002, the party won five out of 325 seats.
+In the parliamentary election held on 7 September 2007, the party won together with the National Democratic Party 14 out of 325 seats.

-It merged into the Authenticity and Modernity Party in 2008, but soon it left the party the same year.
+It merged into the Authenticity and Modernity Party in 2008; however, it left the party during the same year.

 Najib Ouazzani founded Al Ahd Addimocrati (fr.) in 2009, after Al Ahd merged with the PAM.